JadeWang96/Blockchain-Go/README.md

 Therefore, no one can modify the transactions on each block privately.
 And the complex calculation of hash value is motivation for people to mine Bitcoin.

+Just imagine, if we live in a world without trusty third-party transaction platform, such as Alipay, Paypal, how can we know it is safe to conduct the transactions?

+Blockchain provides the possibility that "broadcast" every transactions to all entities with E-signature(Private key).
+Every participant have access to check whether this transaction is valid and this process guarantee the reliability of this system.

-Hope this is clear enough to understand how it works.
+Above is my interpretation, hope this is clear enough to understand how it works.

 ### Implementation